1982 Operation First Harvest

 Farm to Food Pantry (F2FP) was launched following a series of listening sessions in communities around WA state that brought together local hunger relief partners, community groups, farmers and others to brainstorm new ways to connect and support local food systems.

 Starting with three pilot sites, F2FP quickly grew into what is today a program serving communities in nearly every county across Washington.
 The program is now a part of our broader Farm to Community program.

 HAH (at the time, we were still Rotary First Harvest) worked with a team from the UW Board Fellows program at the Foster School of Business to conduct a thorough survey of refrigerated capacity across the WA hunger relief system to safely and effectively handle perishable foods.
 Based on that survey, it was clear that many smaller hunger relief programs were greatly under capacity.

 In partnership with two local Foundations, HAH developed and launched a small capacity grant program ($4,000 maximum grants) to help smaller, resource poor food banks and meal programs purchase or repair much needed refrigerators.
 A total of 50 organizations received grants, and the program continues today as a partnership with HAH, WSDA and several local, community partners.

 2019 Harvest Against Hunger - a program of Rotary District 5030

 Our new name, “Harvest Against Hunger – a program of Rotary District 5030” maintains our core connection to the influence of Rotary, but in a way that better represents the purpose and impact of our work.

-Rotary District 5030 continues to be a critical part of this organization.
-Board and Staff are all Rotarians, and we rely on help from Rotarians every day to do our work.
+Rotary District 5030 continues to be a critical resource for this organization.
+While we still have a number of Board and staff members who are Rotarians, we’re deeply engaged with the broader community.
 The name change helps to clarify our broader role and impact as a leader in developing new ways to reduce hunger and food waste, while continuing the core work first envisioned by our founders in the early 80’s.